 It's often a better option to take a closer look at what's wrong and see if what you are dealing with are fundamental issues or just cosmetic ones.
 Fittings can be replaced and sections of broken tiles may be able to be renovated without replacing an entire wall of them.
 Cracked shower glass, rubber seals, and plastic runners can usually be replaced without renovating the entire shower area.
 Flooring can generally be resurfaced too, but it can be expensive due to the surface area involved and issues with waterproofing.

-Before you go overboard with your bathroom remodel in Eltham, first make a list of the things that definitely need serious remodeling and then another list of the things that just need some cosmetic repair work done.
+Before you go overboard with your bathroom renovations in Kew, first make a list of the things that definitely need serious remodelling and then another list of the things that just need some cosmetic repair work done.

 3. Avoid using sub-standard trade contractors.